FeatureBaseDB/featurebase/docs/administration.md

 ```

 <div class="note">
-    <p>Note that you must first create a frame with Range Encoding enabled and a field.
+    <p>Note that you must first create a frame with range-encoding enabled and a field.
 View <a href="../api-reference/#create-frame">Create Frame</a> for more details.</p>
 </div>

 #### Exporting